Cup: History

 Animal horns must often have been used as cups from very early on, and the rhyton is a cup that imitates their shape, to a greater or lesser degree, in metal or pottery.
 It was the general elite type of cup throughout the Mediterranean in the Iron Age, from Greece to Ancient Persia and beyond.
 Only some had feet or bases that allowed them to be rested on a flat surface.
-Large numbers were decorated with or as animal heads, or terminated in the figure of an animal.
+Large numbers were decorated with animal heads, or included the figure of an animal.

-Other than the rhyton, ancient Greek drinking cup shapes were mostly very wide and shallow bowls, usually on short stems and with two handles, generally oriented horizontally, along the same plane as the mouth of the cup, rather than at 90 degrees to it, as in modern teacups.
-Survivals in ancient Greek pottery are numerous, and often brilliantly painted, but all probably were made also in silver, where survivals are extremely rare, as grave robbers did not bother with pottery.
+Other than the rhyton, ancient Greek drinking cup shapes had mostly very wide and shallow bowls, usually on short stems and with two handles, generally oriented horizontally, along the same plane as the mouth of the cup, rather than at 90 degrees to it, as in modern teacups.
+Survivals in ancient Greek pottery are numerous, and often brilliantly painted.
 The most important shapes are the kylix, kantharos, skyphos, lip cup, and the breast-shaped mastos with no base.

-The Roman Empire used cups throughout Europe, with "goblet"-type shapes with shortish stems, or none, preferred for luxury examples in silver, like the Warren Cup, or Roman glass, such as the Lycurgus Cup in color-changing glass, or the spectacular carved-glass cage cups.
-By the 2nd century AD even the wealthy tended to prefer drinking from glass, as adding no taste to the drink.
+The Roman Empire used cups throughout Europe, with "goblet"-type shapes with shortish stems, or none, which was preferred for luxury cups in silver, like the Warren Cup, or Roman glass, such as the Lycurgus Cup in color-changing glass, or the spectacular carved-glass cage cups.
+By the 2nd century AD even the wealthy tended to prefer drinking from glass, as it added no taste to the drink.